 A “rating factor” is the numerical value assigned to a rating variable for premium calculation purposes.

 The “rate” is defined as an estimate of all future costs associated with an individual risk transfer.
-A “rate” may consist of a base value used as the starting point for the calculation of a premium and other rating factors that adjust the base rate in the calculation of a final premium.
+A base value used as the starting point for the calculation of a premium and other rating factors that adjust the base value are considered to be “rates.”

 A “risk profile” is the set of characteristics set forth in the insurer’s rating plan required to calculate the premium to be charged for the purpose of transferring the individual’s risk to the insurer.
 Two individuals with the same risk profile have the same risk, loss and expense expectations.

-The “price” or “premium” charged a consumer is the result of management decisions after taking into account other considerations such as underwriting, marketing, competition, law and claims, in addition to the actuarial estimate of the rate.
-The price (or premium) charged is calculated by taking the individual’s risk profile and applying the rates and rules contained in the insurer’s rating plan.
+The “price” or “premium” charged a consumer incorporates management decisions after taking into account other considerations such as underwriting, marketing, competition, law and claims, in addition to the actuarial estimate of the rate.
+The price (or premium) charged is calculated by taking the individual’s risk profile and applying the final rates and rules contained in the insurer’s rating plan according to the policyholder’s relevant characteristics.

 The purpose of “capping” or “transition” rules is to provide stability to the insurer’s book of business when large premium changes are possible.
 A premium or rate “capping” rule is a widely used practice where the change in premium from the current premium to the renewing premium (increase or decrease) is reduced.
-“Capping” impacts the premium change at renewal on a policy-by-policy basis and is generally temporary (e.g., the full approved premium will be charged after no more than three renewal cycles).
-“Capping” usually occurs when large policy premium changes (up or down) are caused by significant changes to the insurer’s base rates or its rating factors.
-“Transition” rules are effectively the same as capping rules which can occur when overhauling a company’s rating plan or when merging books of business with different rating plans.
+“Capping” impacts the premium change at renewal on a policy-by-policy basis and is usually in effect for a short period of time (e.g., the full approved premium will be charged after no more than three renewal cycles).
+“Capping” usually occurs when large policy premium changes (increases or decreases) are caused by significant changes to the insurer’s base rates or its rating factors.
+“Transition” rules are effectively the same as capping rules which can occur when overhauling a company’s rating plan or when merging books of business from different rating plans.

 Price Optimization Background